statichunt/statichunt/content/themes/astro-glasto.md

 author: Themefisher
 author_link: https://themefisher.com/
 date: 2024-09-16T00:00:00.000Z
+description: >-
-description: Glasto Astro theme is crafted specifically for SaaS and startup businesses.
+  Glasto Astro theme is crafted specifically for SaaS and startup businesses.
   Powered by the Astro framework and styled with Tailwind CSS, it offers a sleek, minimalist design that ensures an intuitive user experience from the very first interaction.
 Glasto Astro’s modern layout and fast-loading performance make it the perfect solution for high-conversion websites.
 ssg:
   - Astro
 css:
   - Tailwind
+ui: []
 cms:
   - Markdown
 category:
   - Business
   - Saas
 draft: false
-weight:
+weight: null
 home_weight: 27
 ---
 ## Key Features

 - 15 Complete SaaS Pages